-11.1.
-Our nature recovery work programme is led by an Officer Working Group reporting to the Landscape & Biodiversity Theme Programme Board.
-It is a cross-departmental collaboration including Countryside Policy and Management, Planning, Communications, and involving partners such as the South Downs National Park Trust.
-As a Partnership Management Plan and Corporate Plan priority, nature recovery will be a core part of objectives for many others.
+Our nature recovery work programme is led by an Officer Working Group reporting to the Landscape & Biodiversity TPB.
+It is a cross-departmental collaboration including CPM, Planning, Communications, and the SD Trust.
+As a PMP and Corporate Plan priority, nature recovery will be a core part of objectives for many others.

-I2.
-Next steps
+12. Next steps

-- 12.1.
 Nature recovery will be a priority for at least the next decade.
-A blended approach to funding nature recovery (i.e. combining a number of public private or charitable sources) looks likely to become mainstreamed across the UK over the next few years.
+A blended approach to funding nature recovery (ie combining a number of public private or charitable sources) looks likely to become mainstreamed across the UK over the next few years.
 Next steps involve continuing to develop understanding of mechanisms, testing their potential and evolving the SDNPA role.
-The roll out of Farming in Protected Landscapes (FIPL) is one such mechanism and funding source. - 12.2.
-It is anticipated that The Environment Bill 2020 will create the statutory framework within which this activity will take place.
-It will determine whether the SDNPA or, as seems likely, the tier one authorities, will be required to create the statutory Local Nature Recovery Strategies. - 12.3.
+The roll out of Farming in Protected Landscapes (FIPL) is one such mechanism and funding source.

+The Environment Bill (Act) will create the statutory framework within which all this activity will takes place.
+It will determine whether the SDNPA or, as seems likely, the tier one authorities, will be required to create the statutory Local Nature Recovery Strategies.

 Collaboration is key, so we will continue to work through the Local Nature Partnerships, the South East Nature Partnership, with Statutory Agencies, AONBs and, crucially, with the custodians of the landscape (landowners, managers and communities) who own the natural capital assets of the National Park.